Space Launch Delta 45: 45th Space Wing (1991–2021)

 On 12 November 1991, as part of a larger Air Force heritage initiative, the Eastern Space and Missile Center was redesignated as the 45th Space Wing (45 SW), with the 45th Operations Group assuming the lineage of the World War II-era 45th Bombardment Group (Medium).
 The Eastern Test Range was also renamed as the Eastern Range, to emphasize its operational nature.
 On 1 July 1993, the 45th Space Wing was assigned to the newly reactivated Fourteenth Air Force.

+On 4 June 1999, the 45th Maintenance Squadron was inactivated and its resources were transferred to the 45th Communications Squadron.

 On 1 December 2003, the 45th Launch Group was activated to manage launch operations.
 On 31 July 2018, the 45th Launch Group was remerged with the 45th Operations Group in an effort to streamline Air Force Space Command organizations.

 The first launch under the 45th Space Wing was STS-44, with the Atlantis deploying a Defense Support Program (DSP) satellite.
 The 45th Space Wing also supported a number of other firsts, such as the 22 May 2012 launch of SpaceX COTS Demo Flight 2, which was the first commercial vehicle to dock with the International Space Station.
 On 21 December 2015, the 45th Space Wing supported the first rocket landing, with Falcon 9 flight 20 landing at Cape Canaveral Air Force Station's Landing Zone 1.

 On 20 December 2019, the 45th Space Wing, along with the rest of Air Force Space Command became part of the United States Space Force.
 The Fourteenth Air Force was redesignated as Space Operations Command, which the 45th Space Wing remained assigned to.